yaoyuhan/kp84/README.md

 1. Find the coordinate of object (from the file `input/observed.dat`).
 So make sure to add this
 2. Use the wcs, find the (x, y) of object in each frame.
 3.

+Some notes:
+- If transients, turn on `--doSubtraction --subtractionSource ps1`
+- If there are enough objects to solve for zero point, turn on `doZP`